kleung52/SRT411-Assignment-0/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions do not have to be followed in order.
+Developing and testing the project was done under a Windows-based operating system hsot machine.

 ### Prerequisites

 What things you need to install the software and how to install them

 R Prorgamming Language at [here](https://www.r-project.org/)

 RStudio Independent Development Environment for R at [here](https://www.rstudio.com/)
 ```